 Pros

-- Very unqiue language learning method based on binge watching TV and movies
+- Very unique language learning method based on binge watching TV and movies

-- Tons of assistive features layered in to improve learning process
+- Tons of useful features improve the learning process

 - We used the playback speed feature and grammar tool a bunch